 Booking through your card’s travel portal

-When I say credit card travel portal, I’m referring to the travel booking tool offered by the bank who has issued your credit card.
+When I say credit card travel portal, I’m referring to the travel booking tool offered by the bank that has issued your credit card.

 Every bank that has its own travel awards program has a booking tool, even small local banks with awards programs.
 Chances are you’ve heard of the most popular ones:

-When booking through a bank travel portal you are actually using your rewards points like cash to purchase a plane ticket or hotel stay.
+When booking through a bank travel portal you are actually using your rewards points just like cash to purchase a plane ticket, hotel stay or sometimes a rental car or cruise.

-Your credit card issuing bank makes the transaction on your behalf – just like when you book through a travel agent or a travel site like Expedia.
+Your credit card issuing bank makes the transaction on your behalf and the process is similar to booking through a travel agent or discount travel site like Expedia.

-The bank sets the value that each of your points is worth, and the number of points you pay is based on the price that the bank pays for the ticket or room you are booking.
+The bank that runs the travel program sets the value that each of your points is worth, and the number of points you pay is based on the price that the bank pays for the ticket or room you are booking.

-5 scenarios where it’s best to redeem points through your bank travel portal:
+5 scenarios when it’s best to redeem points through your bank travel portal

 1. When you need multiple tickets on the same flight